SampadaHuria/Weather-App/README.md

 # Weather-app
-It is a weather app based on Openweathermap API.
+It is a responsive weather app based on Openweathermap API.